datahub-by-urmi/uber-data-engineering-etl-project/README.md

 2) Data Transformation: Implemented transformations in a Mage Transformer block (uber_transformation_block.py) to clean and standardize the raw data.
 Parsed pickup and dropoff timestamps, extracted time features, and standardized categorical fields such as rate codes and payment types.

-3) Data Modeling (Star Schema):Modeled the data into an analytics-friendly star schema with:
+3) Data Modeling (Star Schema): Modeled the data into an analytics-friendly star schema with:
 A fact table containing trip-level metrics (fare, tips, distance, vendor, payment type, etc.).
 Multiple dimension tables (datetime, passenger count, trip distance, rate code, payment type, and location where applicable).